nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Fri Dec 26 2025)
+### Joke of the day (Sat Dec 27 2025)
 <!-- joke -->
->To Chuck Norris, everything contains a vulnerability.
+>In the movie 'The Matrix', Chuck Norris is the Matrix.
+If you pay close attention in the green 'falling code' scenes, you can make out the faint texture of his beard.
 <!-- /joke -->

-*Last update: Fri, 26 Dec 2025 01:02:57 GMT*
+*Last update: Sat, 27 Dec 2025 01:01:16 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)